Are We Listening?

 If we were to translate this into human terms, it would equate to a one-sided or narcissistic relationship, where we make all of the decisions.
-Every time we picked up your best friend, we would make all the choices of where to go, where to eat, when & what to eat & when it was time to go.
+Every time we picked up our best friend, we would make all the choices of where to go, where to eat, when & what to eat & when it was time to go.
 If we picked our friend up one day & they told us they were upset with something a co-worker had done, were thinking of quitting their job & were anxious about the implications of this decision, what would we say?
 Would we tell them to shut up & put their shoes on?
 If our friend started to cry & pace the floor as a result of this response, would we drive them to a track field & make them run 30 laps or navigate an obstacle course?
 Would we tell our friend that exercise will solve all their problems & have them stand up, sit down, do some figure 8's around some chairs & change direction?
 When finished, our friend would be sore, tired, swallow their emotions & decide to stop trying to discuss the issue.
 How do we think our friend would feel about us after this?
 Would they be enthusiastic about spending more time with us?
 How would they would react the next time we went to pick them up?
 Would they begin to experience emotional escalations of stress, anxiety, worry & begin to make excuses to avoid spending time with us?
 Would they become fresh, jiggy & hard to catch?
 Would we blame the weather, a spouse or the neighbour for their sudden reluctance to go anywhere with us?

 It's time to change the way we see and interact with our horses.
 When we understand exactly what they're thinking & feeling in every moment, it eliminates the surprises & leaves no more room for unanswered questions.